 Twist activation allows you to start or pause the instrument without the need to connect to a computer.
-All RBR Generation3 standard instruments are equipped with twist activation as a standard feature.
-See Ruskin User Guide: Standard Instruments3.

 When you select "Twist activation" in Ruskin, the instrument starts to sample based on the twist PAUSE/RUN position rather than a schedule.
 To start sampling, first click "Enable" in Ruskin to enable logging.
 The status will then become "Paused".
 Turn the battery end-cap to the RUN position.
 The instrument will vibrate with one long pulse and start sampling.
 To pause it, turn the battery end-cap to the PAUSE position.
 The instrument will vibrate with three short pulses to indicate it has paused logging.